 Sign queries using TSIG with the given authentication key. keyname is the name of the key, and secret is the base64 encoded shared secret. hmac is the name of the key algorithm; valid choices are hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, or hmac-sha512.
-If hmac is not specified, the default is hmac-md5.
+If hmac is not specified, the default is hmac-md5 or if MD5 was disabled hmac-sha256.